charissehung/charissehung.github.io/_posts/2021-05-17-Identifying-Fake-News-with-Tensorflow.md

 In this post, I'll explain how to create a fake news classifier using TensorFlow.
 We will be creating three models to predict whether news articles contain fake news, and then evaluate them.

+There are quite a few steps, so here is the process we will follow.

+1. Acquire Training Data
+2. Create a Dataset
+3. Preprocessing
+4. Creating the Title Model
+5. Creating the Text Model
+6. Creating the Combined Model
+7. Testing Out the Model
+8. Visualizing

-First, let us download the necessary packages.
+Before we get into it, let's download the necessary packages.
 As we can see, we will need many functionalities of TensorFlow.

 ```python
 import tensorflow as tf